IBM Cloud Docs

 Viewing Satellite Config registration status for clusters

 You can view the registration status of clusters that are enabled for use with Satellite Config.
-Keep in mind that some of these clusters might be in a public cloud location, not your Satellite location.
+Keep in mind that some clusters might be in a public cloud location, not your Satellite location.

 1. List clusters that are registered with Satellite Config.
 Note the output in the Status and Location columns.